kin3303/cloudbees_cdro_install_dockerize/README.md

 - Recommended 24GB memory, 8 cores or more, Tested with Ubuntu 16.04 / 18.04 LTS
 - Available EF tags : latest, 9.2.0, 9.1.0, 9.0.1
-- Elasticsearch also uses a mix of NioFS and MMapFS for the various files.
-Ensure that you configure the maximum map count so that there is ample virtual memory available for mmapped files.

 ## Step 1.
 Initialize